scroll-tech/ceno/README.md

-# Ceno: Non-uniform, Segment and Parallel Risc-V Zero-knowledge Virtual Machine
+# Ceno: Non-uniform, Segment and Parallel RISC-V Zero-knowledge Virtual Machine

 Please see [the slightly outdated paper](https://eprint.iacr.org/2024/387) for an introduction to Ceno.